-The Los Angeles Angels and the Tampa Bay Rays will meet in Anaheim for game two of their three-game set this Saturday from Angel Stadium.
-Tampa took game one in extras, 9-6.
+The Tampa Bay Rays will head out to Anaheim to meet the Los Angeles Angels for game one of their three-game set this Friday from Angel Stadium.

 Rays Preview & Projected Starter

-Tampa Bay comes in at 74-50 after defeating LAA.
-The Rays blitzed the Halos swiftly in extras, and they’ll look to close their trip to Cali on a strong note here.
+Tampa Bay comes in at 73-50 after taking two of three from San Francisco.
+The Rays controlled game three from the first inning, and they’ll look to end their trip to Cali on a strong note here.
 The Tampa offense is scoring 5.13 runs per game, while batting .255, with a .327 on-base percentage.
 The pitching staff carries a 3.70 ERA, with a 1.18 WHIP.

 Rays Player Trends & Props

 • Yandy Diaz has recorded multiple hits in four of the last six games, and he leads Tampa in batting (.322) and hits (129), with 16 home runs and 60 RBI.

 • Josh Lowe went yard in the game three victory in San Francisco, and he’s posting nice splits of .272/15/59.

 • Randy Arozarena has returned to form by recording a hit in nine of his last ten games, and he’s second on the team with eighteen homers and 68 runs batted in.